The secret to making the perfect UX design portfolio (free template)

 So UX portfolios are important to get right, but that doesnt mean they have to be gut-bustingly difficult to create.
 Follow our guide to building a UX portfolio and download our free UX portfolio template, and you’re on your way to making the perfect UX design portfolio.

 Download our free template now!
 No email required.

 The concept of a portfolio of previous work is familiar for anyone working in graphic design or the visual arts – a selection, previously physical but increasingly digital, of completed work, to be shown to employers and clients as proof of abilities.
 But how does this visual concept translate to User Experience designers and researchers, who more often that not create ephemeral ‘experiences’ using non-visual methodologies, such as user testing?

 Without over-complicating the matter, a UX portfolio is also a representative selection of work.
 However, it shows process rather than pure deliverable: instead of showing a bunch of finished screens without explanation, a UX portfolio will present the story of how the finished product was arrived at, from testing and user research to sketches and wireframes.
 A UX design portfolio tells the story of how you created a product or experience, so potential employers know how you work and why what you do supports business goals.
-Get started on your own UX portfolio now.

 What to include in a UX design portfolio

 Whether you’re a new graduate trying to build up a portfolio, or a seasoned UXer trying to cut down a career’s worth of work into a capsule collection, knowing what to include in the UX portfolio is the first hurdle.